jfishe/PlasterModuleTemplate/ModuleTemplate/README.md

 # Default: 'Unknown' when building locally
 $Env:BUILD_REPOSITORY_URI = 'LocalRepo1'

-# Not required if you rand .\build.ps1 in the current shell
+# Not required if you ran .\build.ps1 in the current shell
 $Env:PSModulePath = "$(pwd)\_build_dependencies_\;$env:PSModulePath"

 Set-BuildEnvironment -Force